PraveerSINGH/HDR_Toolbox/README.md

 NOTE ON PULL REQUESTS:
 =====================
-Please, send your pull requests to the devel branch of the HDR Toolbox and not to the master.
+Please, send your pull requests to the develop branch.

 REFERENCE:
 ==========